Are organic foods healthier and safer? Learn more in our easy-to-understand videos on the latest research.

-You may be surprised (as I was) to learn that a review of hundreds of studies found that organic produce does not seem to have significantly more vitamins and minerals.
-Organic fruits and vegetables do, however, appear to have more nontraditional nutrients, like polyphenol antioxidants, thought to be because conventionally grown plants given high-dose synthetic nitrogen fertilizers may divert more resources to growth rather than defense.
+You may be surprised to learn that a review of hundreds of studies found that organic produce doesn’t seem to have significantly more vitamins and minerals.
+They do, however, appear to have more nontraditional nutrients, like polyphenol antioxidants, perhaps because conventionally grown plants given high-dose synthetic nitrogen fertilizers may divert more resources to growth rather than defense.
 This may be why organic berries, for example, appear to suppress cancer growth better than conventional berries in vitro.

 Based on its elevated antioxidant levels, organic produce may be considered 20 to 40 percent healthier, the equivalent of adding one or two servings’ worth to a five-a-day regimen.
 But people don’t just buy organic foods because they’re healthier—what about safety?

-Conventional produce appears to have twice the levels of cadmium, one of the three toxic heavy metals in the food supply, along with mercury and lead.
-The cadmium is thought to come from the phosphate fertilizers that are added to conventional crops.
-The greatest concern most people have about conventionally grown produce, though, is the pesticide residues, but just as people may tend to overestimate the nutritional benefit of organic food, they may also overestimate the risks of pesticides.
-Indeed, buying organic foods may reduce your exposure to pesticides, but it may not eliminate them entirely.
+Conventional produce appears to have twice the levels of cadmium, one of three toxic heavy metals in the food supply, along with mercury and lead.
+What about pesticide residues?
+Buying organic foods may reduce your exposure to pesticides, but not eliminate them entirely.
 Pesticide residues have reportedly been detected in 11 percent of organic crop samples due to accidental or fraudulent use, cross-contamination from neighboring nonorganic fields, or the lingering presence of persistent pollutants like DDT in the soil.
-A 10 percent saltwater rinse, however, has been found to remove the bulk of certain pesticide residues more effectively than simply rinsing produce under running water.